 Accuracy

 As a physician, you are responsible for your documentation.
-If there was assistance in crafting your patient notes, whether from AI or a human, you must review, edit and finalize all notes under your name.
+If you are assisted in crafting your patient notes, whether from AI or a human, you must review, edit and finalize all notes under your name.

 Despite how far the tools have come, generative AI has limitations and risks, especially when applied to writing patient documentation.
 Aside from privacy concerns, AI risks can include: